marph91/jimmy/docs/formats/facebook.md

 ---
-description: Convert from Facebook to Markdown.
+source_format: Facebook posts and messages
 ---

 # Convert from Facebook to Markdown